DaZCDude/ZCs-Spectacular-Textures/README.md

 Contact support@zctextures.com if you have any suggestions for the site.

-Seamless textures size: 3000px x 3000px
+Seamless texture size: 3000px x 3000px
 <br>
-Web Optimized images size: 700px x 700px
+Web Optimized image size: 700px x 700px
 <br>
 (The reason for so high res webp, is because there's barely no storage size difference)